ebkr/r2modmanPlus/README.md

 ## Latest Updates
+### 3.0.14
+- Moved search and sort options to be above the mod list.
+- Profile names are now restricted to letters, numbers, and spaces.
+- Update banner will stop appearing for non-portable versions on/after this version.
+- Deleting the selected profile will no longer be re-created on launch.

 ### 3.0.13
 - Common errors now come with suggested actions.
 - Settings screen has been slightly modified to allow more options.